canonical/vanilla-framework/guides/pull-requests.md

 - deprecated patterns
 - breaking changes

-your changes should be listed in [Component Status](/templates/docs/component-status).
+your changes should be listed in [What's new](/templates/docs/whats-new) page.
 Within that document is a list of all prior changes, each associated with a particual version release.

 When updating the document, first note the [most recently released version of Vanilla](https://github.com/canonical-web-and-design/vanilla-framework/tags).
 If the changes listed in the "What's new in Vanilla" table match that version, those changes should be moved to the "Previously in Vanilla" table below.